greghendershott/frog/README.md

 2. Install Frog: `$ raco pkg install frog`.

+    > **NOTE** as of early Oct 2013: If you build Racket from HEAD, `raco pkg install frog` will give you an error due to a raco setup bug that should be fixed shortly.

 3. Optional: Install Pygments if you want syntax highlighting for fenced code blocks: `$ sudo easy_install Pygments`.
 (If that fails then install `easy_install` --`$ sudo apt-get install